Tensors, Gaussians and the Alexander Polynomial: The Alexander Polynomial

-Note that column $i+1$ and column $j+1$ correspond to column $i^{+}$ and column $j^{+}$ of the matrix $\widetilde{A}$.
-Upon mapping $T^{2} \mapsto T$, we conclude that $\mathbb{I} -\widetilde{A} = A$, with $A$ as in \eqref{eq:alexandermatrix}. \end{proof} \begin{remark} Although in this paper we defined the Alexander polynomial via the matrix $A$, it is equally possible to prove Theorem~\ref{thm:alex} by defining the Alexander polynomial using the Burau representation.
+Map $T^2 \mapsto T$.
+Upon turning the the knot upside down, the matrix $\widetilde{A}_c$ corresponds to the matrix $A_c$ defined in Eq. \eqref{eq:alexandermatrix}.
+Since the Alexander polynomial is indepent of orientation (and mirror image) up to a factor $T^n$ for some $n \in \mathbb{N}$, the result follows. \end{proof} \begin{remark} Although in this paper we defined the Alexander polynomial via the matrix $A$, it is equally possible to prove Theorem~\ref{thm:alex} by defining the Alexander polynomial using the Burau representation.
 One can, as a strategy, perform a computation analogous to that in Example~\ref{ex:firstalexander}.
 This approach has been carried out in~\cite{vo2017metamonoidsfoxmilnorcondition}, in the equivalent language of Gassner calculus (see Example~\ref{ex:stitching}). \end{remark}